-It was great to have Dr. Maria Chatzou Dunford CEO & Founder of Lifebit, Thomas Douzis, Founder & CEO of Ergon Foods, John Papadakis, Founder & CEO of Pollfiah, and Stavros Papadopoulos, Founder & CEO of TileDB with us in New York!
+It was great to have Dr. Maria Chatzou Dunford CEO & Founder of Lifebit, Thomas Douzis, Founder & CEO of Ergon Foods, John Papadakis, Founder & CEO of Pollfish, and Stavros Papadopoulos, Founder & CEO of TileDB with us in New York!
 Coming from different backgrounds such as Enterprise Software & Services, Food & Beverage, Market Research & Intelligence, and Healthcare and Life Sciences, it was interesting to see their perspectives on the acceleration of the Greek Tech Industry and the roles they play as industry leaders.

 Bringing together outstanding Endeavor Entrepreneurs in New York goes to show how the involvement of our local office in global initiatives, accelerates Greek Tech and puts us on the Global map.

 Thank you to everyone that joined us in New York.
 It was an absolute pleasure connecting with old friends and new ones, to talk about the trends in the Greek Tech Ecosystem - and what the future holds!